 sudo add-apt-repository ppa:embrosyn/cinnamon

 Cinnamon will now download and install.
 The process will take a few minutes depending on the speed of your internet network.

 Switching from Unity (or whatever your default desktop is) to Cinnamon

-After installation, log out or restart your PC, and from the login screen, select Cinnamon session from the Unity Greeter by clicking on the white dot next to your username.
+After installation, log out or restart your PC, and from the login screen, select the Cinnamon session from the Unity Greeter by clicking on the white dot next to your username.

 Changing the dark background

 After logging in, you will have a dark background on your desktop which you can easily change.
-If you want to use any of the background wallpapers that ship with Ubuntu, right click on your desktop and go to background.
+If you want to use any of the background wallpapers that ship with Ubuntu, right-click on your desktop and go to the background.
 Click on the ‘+’ button on the bottom left and navigate to usr/share/backgrounds and select open.
 Or you can open any wallpaper of your choice and set it as your wallpaper.

 This will populate the page with the backgrounds and you can select any one of them.